Tanzania

 |

-Arrangement of logs, chimney placement and kiln covering needs a trained person.
-Monitoring of the carbonization process and charcoal off-loading need short introduction only.
+Arrangement of logs, chimney placement, and kiln covering requires a trained person.
+Monitoring of the carbonization process and charcoal off-loading need a short introduction only.

 |